RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

   <br>We hope victims of abuse can see what happened in a <b>Perspective</b> as a reason to do Community Aid for people abused - despite fixers, spin, pulling both ends, and even interference with publicity.</i>
   <br><b>The Truth is a Lion to be Released</b> and we wish the best for Amber Heard, including that her friendships, career, witnesses, and life flourishes as situations and understanding improves.
 Amici tried to repair and bandage the case's impact.

-- <i> See Files related to this case as discovery in <a href="https://github.com/RescueSocialTech/Amber_Heard_Influence_Effects_Fixers/tree/main/Unseen%20Witnesses-Victims%20-%20Playbook">"Unseen Witnesses-Victims - Playbook"</a> Folder on how there was forcibly false framing to remove support.</i>
+- <i> See Files related to this case as Discovery in <a href="https://github.com/RescueSocialTech/Amber_Heard_Influence_Effects_Fixers/tree/main/Unseen%20Witnesses-Victims%20-%20Playbook">"Unseen Witnesses-Victims - Playbook"</a> Folder on how there was forcibly false framing to remove support.</i>
-- Previous Repository was on mainly online social media impacts <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots">"Amber_Heard_Disinformation_Operations_Bots."</a><br>
+- Note, social media distracted from what happened.
+Previous Repository was on mainly online social media impacts <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots">"Amber_Heard_Disinformation_Operations_Bots."</a><br>
 Updated Data from Social Media can be found on Kaggle, especially during and after, which has not been analyzed:  https://www.kaggle.com/amberhearddata/datasets

 With resilience, you can see <b>Amber Heard's Good Character</b> from an archived official website: http://web.archive.org/web/20120118112943/http://amberheardofficial.com/
 - <b>We look forward to Amber Heard being Mera in Aquaman 2 - for domestic abuse victims everywhere and for organizations long-term, it would be positive to see her resilience.</b>